gtrane/gtrane/README.md

 ```
 ## Mt Vernon Winery
 ### Description
-I utilized Tableau to visualize orders, products, and customer data in order to promote the winery, provide updated marketing strategies, and showcase where the company has seen success.
+I utilized Tableau to visualize order, product, and customer data in order to promote the Mt Vernon Winery; I provided updated marketing strategies and showcased where the company has seen success.
 Data was collected from 2019 - 2020.
 ### Relevant Project Files
 ```text
 Mt-Vernon_Winery-Visualizations/